sablier-labs/docs/docs/concepts/lockup/06-hooks.md

    1. Be aware that if the call reverts, the entire `cancel` execution would revert too.
 5. If it implements `onSablierLockupWithdraw`:
    1. It returns `ISablierLockupRecipient.onSablierLockupWithdraw.selector`.
-   1. It reverts if `msg.sender` is not Lockup contract.
+   1. It reverts if `msg.sender` is not the Lockup contract.
    1. It uses input parameters correctly: `streamId`, `caller`, `to`, `amount`.
    1. Be aware that if the call reverts, the entire `withdraw` execution would revert too.